-Graduates with either a Master’s in Library and Information Science (MLIS) or Master’s in Archives and Records Administration (MARA) degree have a unique opportunity to work in a variety of different settings and environments.
+Graduates with either a Master in Library and Information Science or Master in Archives and Records Administration degree have a unique opportunity to work in a variety of different settings and environments.
 You may already have some idea of what you want to do with your degree.
-However, not all students are sure, and others may find that their initial career objectives change as they spend more time in our School's MLIS and MARA programs.
+However, not all students are sure, and others may find that their initial career objectives change as they spend more time in the MLIS or MARA program.

 After self-assessment, we recommend that you try the following career exploration strategies:

 - Carefully explore the Career Pathways pages (LIS students should explore all pathways; MARA students may be more interested in the Cultural Heritage and Digital Curation pathways)